Yes, many free programs help senior citizens with home repairs. Learn where to find them, as the names are not always evident.

 Timely repairs can help seniors live independently longer, but the expensive projects are hard to afford on fixed retirement incomes.

-Attack the problem from multiple angles to surface all the possibilities to make your home safer and more accessible without breaking the bank.
+Attack the problem from multiple angles to uncover all the possibilities for making your home safer and more accessible without breaking the bank.

 Free Home Repair for Seniors